awsdocs/aws-batch-user-guide/doc_source/using-service-linked-roles.md

 ## Deleting a service\-linked role for AWS Batch<a name="delete-slr"></a>

-If you no longer need to use a feature or service that requires a service\-linked role, we recommend that you delete that role\.
-That way you don’t have an unused entity that is not actively monitored or maintained\.
+We recommend, if you no longer need to use a feature or service that requires a service\-linked role, you delete that role\.
+That way, you don’t have an unused entity that's not actively monitored or maintained\.
 However, you must clean up the resources for your service\-linked role before you can manually delete it\.

 **To allow an IAM entity to delete the AWSServiceRoleForBatch service\-linked role**

-Add the following statement to the permissions policy for the IAM entity that needs to delete a service\-linked role:
+Add the following statement to the permissions policy\.
+This allows the IAM entity to delete a service\-linked role\.

 ```
 {